alastair87-cyf/fundamentals-course/teacher-resources/instructor-notes-2.md

 This is very likely to be the first time they have ever paired on a programming problem.
 Here are some tips on running a good pairing session:

 * Assign a volunteer to call out to switch navigator and driver roles every 10 minutes loosely
-  * Make sure the students actually switch!
+  * Make sure the trainees actually switch!
 * Monitor closely to check that one side isn't dominating
 * Don't run the session too long - it is stressful for some
 * Switch partners at least once \(e.g. different partners before and after lunch\)